 It's common for campers to experience homesickness while they are at camp.
-Following along with our 'Is your camper ready for camp?' section of this guide, and our 'Preparing your camper for camp' section will help you to get your camper all set for their stay.
+Following along with our 'Preparing your camper for camp' section of this guide will help you to get your camper all set for their stay.

 Some campers will experience homesickness while they are at camp - this is completely normal.
 Our counsellors work to help ease feeling of homesickness by getting campers well-established at camp, connecting them with their peers, and getting them engaged in lots of activities that they will enjoy.
 If any camper is severely homesick, we will be in touch with the family to discuss support strategies for their camper.